jasonbrooks/kubernetes-the-hard-way/docs/07-kubectl.md

 # Configuring the Kubernetes Client - Remote Access

-Run the following commands from the machine which will be your Kubernetes Client
+Run the following commands from the machine which will be your Kubernetes Client.
+You can also run `kubectl` commands directly from your `controller0` VM without further configuration.

 ## Download and Install kubectl